What type of travel insurance do I need for a cruise?

 Can you get cruise travel insurance for seniors?

-Yes, few travel insurance provider have cut-off limits for their comprehensive travel insurance packages.
+Yes, few travel insurance providers have cut-off limits for their comprehensive travel insurance packages.
 Although some do have age-limits for cheaper medical-only policies.

 However, if you are an older traveller, you can expect the cost of your travel insurance to increase as you age.